treasure-data/TD-API-Documentation-postman-collections/README.md

 # Treasure Data Postman Collections for APIs

-Treasure Data will be creating Postman collections for developers who are interested in quickly exercising Treasure Data APIs.
+Treasure Data has created Postman collections for developers who are interested in quickly exercising Treasure Data APIs.
+Current collections include:

+-   Bulk Import Tutorial

 To use these collections you will need to do the following:
 -   Download and install Postman on your local computer
 -   Obtain a valid TD API Key for your API endpoints
 -   Download an API-specific Postman collection file (`•••••••.postman_collection.json`)